Advantages and disadvantages of trade fairs

 Organisations can raise awareness of their products and services by participating in trade shows.
 They can also assess the immediate reaction of the attendees by providing them with a feedback book.
 Similarly, they can increase their contacts and generate qualified sales leads.

 Many trade fairs are open to a large and diverse range of target audiences.
-This certainly provides organisations with an opportunity to display and promote their products or service to a broader group of people that may have little or no knowledge of their products and services.
+This provides organisations with an opportunity to display and promote their products or service to a broader group of people that may have little or no knowledge of their products and services.

 Disadvantages of trade fairs

 Trade shows can often be very expensive.
-Organisations need to buy stand space, and pay for the stand designs.
+Organisations need to buy stand space and pay for the stand designs.
 Likewise, they need to pay for the accommodation, food, and travel expenses for their representatives who take part at the trade shows.
 The cost of time out of the office also needs to be taken into account.

 The possibility of being overshadowed by competitors is another disadvantage of trade fairs.
-It is very likely that an organisation’s major competitors are also exhibiting at the event.
+It is very likely that an organisation’s major competitors are also exhibiting at the same event.
 So, how will the organisation stand out and draw public attention to their stand?
 Not an easy job!

 Participating in trade fairs may sometimes be very stressful and risky.
 Representatives may sometimes have to deal with hostile attendees whose reactions may be violent or negative.
 Moreover, by choosing an irrelevant trade show, organisations may display their products to the irrelevant and wrong audiences.